DreamExposure/TicketBird-Discord-Bot/README.md

 # 💎 Core Features
 - Simple setup (just use one command to get everything initiated)
-- Easy for users to understand and use without a single command
+- Easy for users to understand and use without a single command (but can also open tickets with a command)
 - Allow users to pick from up to 25 topics (called projects), if desired
 - Won't disrupt your community.
 TicketBird will not affect anything beyond the channels it manages for tickets.
 - Auto-close tickets after 7 days of inactivity, and auto-delete tickets after being closed for 24 hours